rollator3000/MS_omics/README.md

     │   │
     │   └─ interim         <- internal data - e.g. temporarily saved data
     │         │
-    │         └─ example_data <- files and DFs used to implement the foldwise RF
+    │         └─ example_data <- files and DFs used to implement the foldwise RF -
-    │                            was used for investigation etc.
+    │                            - only used for investigation & implementation
     │
     ├── sources            <- Folder, that holds all sources, used in/ for │   │                     this project!
     │   │
+    │   ├── GENERAL        <- General Sources - not related to Block-Wise Missingness
+    │   │
-    │   ├── online         <- Online sources from the internet
+    │   ├── INTRO          <- Sources needed for the introduction
+    │   │
+    │   ├── MULTI_OMICS_METHODS <- Sources related to Block-Wise missingness
+    │   │                          in Multi-Omics data
+    │   │
-    │   │                     - could not be downloaded!
+    │   ├── Online Sources  <- Online sources from the internet │   │                     - could not be downloaded!
     │   │                     - downloaded whole page with 'Google Chrome'
     │   │
-    │   └── PDF            <- All sources that could be saved/ dowloaded as PDF │
+    │   └── revieved_MS      <- reviewed versions of the MS thesis
+    │
     └── docs               <- Documents used within this repository!
         │                     Explainatory/ Describtive material, Notes etc.